Bash (Unix shell): POSIX Specification

-For the purpose of allowing inter-operability among different shell programs running on different operating systems, the POSIX Specification influences how modern UNIX-like shells are written.
+For the purpose of allowing inter-operability among different shell programs running on different operating systems, the "POSIX Specification" influences how modern UNIX-like shells are written.

 Bash "is intended to be a conformant implementation of the IEEE POSIX "Shell and Utilities" portion of the IEEE POSIX specification (IEEE Standard 1003.1)."
+(Note: "Ch.
+1.1 What is Bash?")

 The most recent publication of the standard (2024) is available online.